-Meningitis is an inflammation of the lining around the brain and spinal cord that can be caused by both bacterial and viral infections.
+Meningitis is an inflammation of the lining around the grain and spinal cord that can be caused by both viruses and bacteria.

 - Fever greater than 101 degrees

 - Sudden, severe headache

 - Neck and back stiffness

 How is it spread?

 Bacterial meningitis is transmitted through the direct exchange of respiratory or throat secretions such as coughing, kissing, or sharing unwashed eating/drinking utensils.

 If you have bacterial meningitis, you will need to be hospitalized and isolated to prevent further spread of the infection.
 You will be treated with intravenous antibiotics.
 People who have had close contact with persons with known bacterial meningitis should contact the IUHC or their primary care urgently to consider a preventive course of antibiotics.

 How is it prevented?